Introduction: Raspberry Pi: Steam Streaming

 pi@retropie ~ $ wget

 Next we will be installing Moonlight on to the RetroPie.
-First, we need to make the moonlight.sh file we just obtained into an executable file:
+First, we need to make the moonlight.sh file we just obtained into an executable file.
+Be careful when using sudo, because the wrong command can severely damage the system.

 - pi@retropie ~ $ sudo nano /etc/apt/sources.list